crysalead/chaos-orm/docs/models.md

 Note: while this method creates a new entity, there is no effect on the datasource until the `->save()` method is called.

 ### <a name="validations"></a>Validations

-Validation rules can be defined at the model level using the following syntax:
+Validation rules are defined at the model level using the following syntax:

 ```php
 namespace myproject\model;